A graphic featuring a portrait photo of Gustav Mahler

-3. He was also an outdoorsman, who especially loved alpine trails.
-He composed a lot of his music in a tiny hut on the edge of a lake in Austria, where he once told famous conductor Bruno Walter: “Don’t bother looking at the view, I have already composed it."
+He was also an outdoorsman, who especially loved alpine trails.
+He composed a lot of his music in a tiny hut on the edge of Lake Attersee in Austria, where he once told the famous conductor Bruno Walter: “Don’t bother looking at the view, I have already composed it."
+Mahler maintained a strict routine when composing; according to Walter ‘[Mahler] went there at six in the morning, at seven his breakfast was silently placed before him, and only when he opened the door at noon would he return to normal life.’

-4. His music wasn’t very popular when it was written, but it is now considered much more accessible and is very popular these days.
+His music wasn’t very popular when it was written, but it is now considered much more accessible and is very popular these days.
 According to Naxos, Mahler's Symphony No. 5 is the second most recorded of his all his symphonies.
-In a survey taken of three traditional Mahler orchestras (Vienna, New York, and the Concertgebouw), it was found that Mahler's Symphony No. 1 was the most performed.
+In a survey taken of three traditional Mahler orchestras (Vienna, New York, and the Concertgebouw), it was found that Mahler's Symphony No.1 was the most frequently performed.

 JOIN THE RPO CLUB